Friday, July 30, 2010

 Charlotte Geeks Gala

 I'll be the guest judge for the Geeks Got Talent contest!
 There is a cost for admission and all proceeds go to Youth Homes, an organization dedicated to providing supportive human services to children and families.
-For more information about the event, click
+For more information about the event, click here.
+This is going to be a super fun gala and I can't wait to see y'all there!!

 To learn more about the Charlotte Geeks, the Gala and to see me on TV, click here!